0xC0DEBA5E/weather-app/doc/exercise-02/Exercise-02.md

 - `Up`, `Down`, ...
 - ...

+Modifiers and accelerators are combined by the `+` sign.

 ### Global Shortcuts

 To define a global shortcut first import the `globalShortcut`-module: `const {globalShortcut} = require('electron')`